Class 1 lasers are characterized by what feature?

-Class 1 lasers are characterized by their output power, which is fundamentally low enough to prevent eye injury under normal operating conditions.
-You’ll see this reflected in their designation—these lasers boast an output power that’s always below the threshold that could potentially cause damage to the human eye.
-This makes them safe for use in various settings, without the need for special safety precautions.
-Pretty neat, huh?
+Class 1 lasers are categorized by their output power, which is inherently low enough to prevent eye injury under normal operating conditions.
+More specifically, the output power of Class 1 lasers is always below the threshold that would cause damage to the human eye, making them safe for use in a variety of environments without the need for special safety precautions.

 Subscribe